De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Introduction

-Furthermore, SAM \cite{kirillov2023_sam} mainly depends on manual annotations (e.g., points, boxes) as prompts to guide the segmentation mask generation.
-Although the SAM based on the bounding box prompt mode can produce relatively precise masks, it requires users to roughly provide the location of diseases in images, which can only be completed by medical experts, defeating the purpose of healthcare AI.
-Particularly, for the most effortless mode (i.e., single positive point) and simple automatic prompt generation algorithm, recent studies \cite{huang2024segment, ma2024sam_majun_nc} have indicated that they are difficult to perform acceptable results in medical applications due to insufficient or incorrect prompt information.
-Moreover, the original SAM \cite{kirillov2023_sam} leverages the (modality-agnostic mask queries to predict potential segmentation masks for all categories.
+Furthermore, the standard SAM \cite{kirillov2023_sam} contains a large number of parameters.
+In particular, the image encoder of SAM-H contains 636M parameters.
+The huge computational costs limit the applicability of SAM in real-world scenarios.
+Existing methods based on parameter-efficient fine-tuning techniques \cite{wu2023medsa_jinyueming} enable the reduction of learnable parameters during the fine-tuning phase.
+In addition, to reduce inference cost, many studies \cite{zhang2023faster, xiong2023efficientsam, zhang2024efficientvit} leverage knowledge distillation strategies to transfer the knowledge of SAM to a single small image encoder, as illustrated in Fig. \ref{fig:intro}(b).
+Meanwhile, they leverage a modality-agnostic decoding query to predict potential segmentation masks for all categories.
 However, in the field of medical imaging, every vision modality has inherent heterogeneity.
-This many-to-many strategy is difficult to handle the mutual knowledge interference of different modalities, resulting in the degradation of model generalization.
+This one-to-many strategy is difficult to handle the mutual knowledge interference of different modalities, resulting in the degradation of model generalization capabilities.

-In this paper, we propose an efficient self-prompting SAM framework for universal domain-generalized medical image segmentation, named ESP-MedSAM.
-Specifically, we first introduce the Multi-Modal Decoupled Knowledge Distillation (MMDKD) method to build a lightweight semi-parameter sharing image encoder that employs the modality-specific knowledge to drive the modality aggregator producing discriminative visual features across diverse modalities.
-Then, we devise the Self-Patch Prompt Generator (SPPG) to automatically produce a set of high-quality patch prompts assisting the prediction of segmentation masks.
-Moreover, we introduce the Query-Decoupled Modality Decoder (QDMD), applying the one-to-one strategy to personalise the decoding process for each medical modality, preventing the different modalities from interfering with each other.

-The contributions of this work are summarized as follows. \begin{itemize} \item We propose the MMDKD strategy to distil the modality-specific and modality-common knowledge from the foundation model to a modality controller and modality aggregator, respectively.
-Both constitute a lightweight semi-parameter sharing image encoder, leading to the generation of distinguished features for different medical modalities.

-\item We devise the SPPG to produce high-quality patch prompts automatically without the demand for manual annotations.
-These prompts are used to guide the prediction of segmentation masks.

-\item We introduce the QDMD for the segmentation decoding.
-It leverages the one-to-one strategy to provide a private segmentation workflow to each modality, preventing the different modalities from interfering with each other.

-\item We take the distilled lightweight semi-parameter sharing image encoder, SPPG and QDMD to build our ESP-MedSAM with remarkable generalization-efficiency trade-offs.
-We conduct extensive experiments on diverse medical imaging modalities, proving that our ESP-MedSAM outperforms state-of-the-arts in universal domain-generalized medical image segmentation. \end{itemize}